 King of Wands

-He is the linchpin to success, and a core person in any team, promoting teamwork and a long term vision to succeed.
-He represents the fire-energy needed to win, consisting of passion, enthusiasm, strength of will and competitiveness.
+He is the linchpin to success and a core person in any team, promoting teamwork and a long-term vision.
+He represents the fire energy needed to win, consisting of passion, enthusiasm, strength of will, and competitiveness.

 If he is not there already, he is set to rise to leadership and has the ability to bring out the best qualities in others.
 His appearance in a reading often suggests you are destined to lead (or the one who moves first) or that you will meet someone who has this role.

-Although he has a vision for success and great (and often creative) ideas on how to achieve it and is able to delegate well, the King of Wands may be less successful on the lower level details if he has to do them himself.
+He has a vision for success and great (and often creative) ideas on how to achieve it, and is able to delegate well.
+But the King of Wands may be less successful on the lower level details if he has to do them himself.

-There are many great leaders who did great things but if we are talking about the King of Wands we are talking about the best of the best when it comes to long term success, and that shortens the list massively.
-There is one King that would appear high on any list.
+History boasts many leaders who accomplished great things, but the King of Wands represents the absolute best of the best when it comes to long-term success.
+That shortens the list massively.
+There is one king who would appear high on any list.

 Thutmose the Great

-King Thutmose III, often called Thutmose the Great was destined to be pharaoh from the age of 2, although he shared is reign for the first 20 years with Queen Hatshepsut (Queen of Wands).
-He initially served as a general in Hatshepsut’s army (this was a common way to train heirs to the throne towards leadership/command in ancient Egypt), becoming sole Pharaoh after her death.
+King Thutmose III, often called Thutmose the Great, was destined to be pharaoh from the age of two, although he shared is reign for the first 20 years with Queen Hatshepsut (Queen of Wands).
+He initially served as a general in Hatshepsut’s army (a common way to train heirs for leadership and command in Ancient Egypt), becoming sole pharaoh after her death.

-He is noted as the greatest warrior king of the ancient world, having had more successful campaigns than either Alexander the Great or Julius Caesar.
-He commanded at least 16 and was victorious in all of them, capturing 350 cities.
-Ignoring his status as pharaoh, he is noted as one of the greatest generals of all time.
+He is noted as the greatest warrior king of the ancient world, having led more successful campaigns than either Alexander the Great or Julius Caesar.
+He commanded at least sixteen major campaigns and was victorious in all of them, capturing 350 cities.
+Even ignoring his status as pharaoh, he is recognized as one of the greatest generals of all time.

-His name means ‘born of Thoth’.
-True to his name (and the symbology of the King of Wands), he was able to win so many campaigns because he brought many new ideas and concepts to the table: the first military navy (plus carrying boats over dry land, or portage), and advanced new technologies such as chariots.
+His name means 'born of Thoth'.
+True to his name (and the symbology of the King of Wands), he was able to win so many campaigns because he brought novel ideas and concepts to the table: the first military navy (including portage, carrying boats over dry land) and advanced new technologies like chariots.

 Description and Symbology

-We see a young but confident Pharaoh in a richly decorated throne room, as befits a king of great success.
-The throne is gold and blue, two very auspicious colors in Egyptian beliefs.
+We see a young, confident pharaoh in a richly decorated throne room, as befits a king of immense success.
+The throne is gold and blue, two highly auspicious colors in Egyptian belief.

-The Pharaoh carries a rod topped with a golden Ankh, symbolising life and its energy.
+The pharaoh carries a rod topped with a golden Ankh, symbolizing life and its enduring energy.

 The Pharaoh